Mansfield Independents: Election results

 The Mansfield Independent Forum has contested elections since Tony Egginton's election in 2002, first informally as an alliance of independent councillors in 2003 and then formally as a registered UK political party from 2005 onwards.

 Mayoral elections

 Tony Egginton served as Mayor of Mansfield from 2002 until his retirement in 2015.
 He was succeeded by Kate Allsop, also of the Mansfield Independents.

 District Council elections

-Mansfield Independent Forum councillors held a majority on Mansfield District Council from 2003–2011.
+Mansfield Independent Forum councillors held a majority on Mansfield District Council from 2003 to 2011.
 The party lost control of the council to the Labour Party in 2011 before regaining control in 2015.
+In the 2023 local elections, the Mansfield Independents suffered an almost total wipe-out, losing all but four of their seats on Mansfield District Council, and finishing in third place in the Mayoral Election.

 County Council elections

 Mansfield Independent Forum has been represented on Nottinghamshire County Council since 2009.
 Following the 2017 election the party became the junior partner in a governing coalition with the Conservatives.

 UK Parliament elections

 The party fielded a candidate in the 2005 election, coming third behind Labour and the Conservatives.
 In the 2010 general election they were reduced to fourth place behind the Liberal Democrats.
 The party did not field official candidates in the 2015, 2017 or 2019 elections.